 Yep, you might think your current provider is cheap, but you will be surprised.
 Certainly, if you’re with a large telecoms provider there will be savings to be made just by switching to smaller providers.

-There are 2 types of line rental;
+Let talk about line rental firstly.
+There are in fact 2 types of line rental;

 Wholesale – The rates that large telecom providers charge smaller providers for usage of their network.